-If, following the failure to sell the secured property at the second auction, the secured creditor elects to appropriate the secured property, it must transfer 20% or 30%, as appropriate, of the value of the property at which it was appropriated, to the "special account" for the purposes of satisfaction of the above statutory prioritised claims.
+If, following the failure to sell the secured property at the second auction, or in the absence of any bidders in the course of the public offer (see above), the secured creditor elects to appropriate the secured property, it must transfer 20% or 30%, as appropriate, of the value of the property at which it was appropriated, to the "special account" for the purposes of satisfaction of the above statutory prioritised claims.

-To the extent unsecured claims with statutory priority of the first and second orders are satisfied, the remaining proceeds of sale of the secured property are paid to the secured creditors.
-If the secured claim is discharged in full, the remaining proceeds are routed to satisfaction of outstanding current claims and the balance is channelled towards discharge of creditors' claims of the third order of priority.
+To the extent unsecured claims with statutory priority of the first and second orders are satisfied, the remaining proceeds of sale of the secured property are paid to the respective secured creditors.
+If the secured claim is discharged in full, the remaining proceeds are routed to satisfaction of outstanding current claims and the balance is included in the bankruptcy estate and channelled towards discharge of creditors' claims of the third order of priority.